khalladay/handy/README.md

 I've found that some terminals don't handle the clipboard nicely (like the Windows Powershell terminal).
 For instances where whatever terminal you're running in prevents you from pasting with ctrl+v, the tab key will also paste into handy.

 ## Required Disclaimer
-My programmer ego requires that I caveat this with the disclaimer that I'm aware that this is truly awful python.
-I don't often write python, so it's probably not going to get better either.
+The code is terrible (but what code isn't).
+I don't write python enough to know what "pythonic" code is, and this whole thing grew by accretion with no clear plan.
+It does what I want it to do though, so I'm not going to bother cleaning it up (possibly ever). yolo.